Documenting the Biological Diversity

 IFA is leading the first comprehensive baseline surveys to document the diversity of life in Indiana state and national forests.
 These surveys, known as “Ecoblitzes,” are distinguished from the more rapid, short-term bioblitzes.
 The objectives are to determine what animals and plants depend upon this deep forest and, when possible, to document how well they are surviving.

-IFA’s Ecoblitz surveys document fungi, lichens, mosses, vascular plants, insets of all kinds— with special emphasis on pollinators, crustaceans, spiders, amphibians, reptiles and mammals, including bats.
+IFA’s Ecoblitz surveys document fungi, lichens, mosses, vascular plants, insects of all kinds— with special emphasis on pollinators, crustaceans, spiders, amphibians, reptiles and mammals, including bats.

 From Ecoblitz Research to Publications and Film